Jury Trial in Child Custody Cases

 TIME & EXPENSE ANALYSIS.

-Jury trials are expensive and time consuming and these factors have to be considered when a client is trying to decide whether requesting a jury trial is right for them.
+For a child custody case, jury trials can be expensive and time consuming. and these factors have to be considered when a client is trying to decide whether requesting a jury trial is right for them.
 Many civil attorneys shy away from jury trials because they are A LOT of work.

 At Soyars & Morgan Law, we are a litigation firm with a lot of jury trial experience from working on our criminal defense cases.
 We are used to putting in the extra work needed to be successful in front of a jury.